Buy WestJet Points 50%

-Receive a 60% bonus when you buy WestJet Rewards points
+Receive a 50% bonus when you buy WestJet Rewards points (Not recommended)

-I quickly looked at one flight between Calgary and Kelowna and it you would save a slight amount by buying points for an economy fare but would end up paying more if you went for premium economy.
+I quickly looked at one flight between Calgary and Toronto and in this case you would lose out by buying points.
 Make sure you do the math to see if it works to buy points

 Wrapping it up

-I was hoping the new WestJet Rewards program would revamp the buy points offers to be more inline with what other loyalty programs provide but that is not the case.
-When you have a program that has flat rate redemptions (100 points = $1 max.) and no outsized value why try to sell the currency for more than it’s worth?
-Granted the current Member Exclusive Fare Sale may provide some options where you can eke out some slight value from buying points.
+When the new WestJet Rewards program we had high hopes they would revamp the buy points offers to be more inline with what other loyalty programs provide but unfortunately that didn’t happen.
+When you have a program that has flat rate redemptions (100 points = $1 max.) and no true outsized value why try to sell the currency for more than it’s worth?
+Granted the current Member Exclusive Fare Sale may provide some options where you can eke out some slight value from buying points which I think will be difficult to find with only a 50% bonus.
+Let us know in the comments below if you do happen to come across any such examples!

 Images via WestJet